jackc/go_database_sql_retry_bug/README.md

     Actual value of `select n from t`: 1001

 In both cases, the actual final value is higher than the number of reported successes.
-In the latter case with pq, the final value is actually higher than the total number of attempts.
+This is to be expected.
+But in the latter case with pq, the final value is actually higher than the total number of attempts.
+This appears to be a bug with pq.

 To reproduce results, run cavein with the following arguments: